tshi13/Computer-System-Fundamentals/csf_assign05/README.txt

 Room::add_member()
 Room::remove_member()
 Room::broadcast_message()
+Room *Server::find_or_create_room()

+We used mutexes (within the Guard class) and semephores to achieve synchronization in this assignment.
+The Guard objects allow us to unlock the mutexes automatically once the critical section goes out of scope.

 MessageQueue::enqueue() and MessageQueue::dequeue()
-We are using a semaphor as well as a mutex in these 2 critical sections.
+We set these 2 critical sections because they share the same queue data structure.
+When 1 read/write operation is happening, we don't want the data structure to be modified in any other way.
+We also want to keep track of the number of available resources in the message queue.We are using semaphores and mutexes in these 2 critical sections.

-The mutex lock helps prevent simultaneously enqueing and dequeing at the same time (race condition), or multiple enqueues happening at the same times.
+The mutex lock helps prevent simultaneously enqueing and dequeing at the same time (race condition), or multiple enqueues happening at the same time.

-We use a semaphor to monitor the number of available resources (messages in the MessageQueue). sem_wait pauses the thread when there are no more available messages in the queue
+We use a semaphore to monitor the number of available resources (messages in the MessageQueue). sem_post increases the semaphore value, and notifies threads of a new available message. sem_wait pauses the thread when there are no more available messages in the queue.

 Room::add_member() and Room::remove_member()
 We use a mutex in these 2 critical sections because we want to make sure that users aren't being added or removed from the room at the same time (race condition).
+The shared data structure is a Set, and with the help of mutexes in the Guard object, we can ensure that add_member(), remove_member(), and broadcast_message() are "mutually exclusive" and won't interfere with each other.

 Room::broadcast_message()
 We also use a mutex in this critical section.